IEEE-VIT/credify/README.md

 - Just login [here](https://vtopreg.vit.ac.in/adddropnew/)
 - Wait for the 10 second timer
 - Click on Start Registration
-- That's it, you're all set to be automatically notified about new additions !!
+- That's it, you're all set to be notified as soon any slot becomes available !!
+- Do check the console logs - would be more accurate as compared to the notifications

 ## Getting Started